Betty Ford: Recovery from alcoholism and prescription drug addiction

 Ford had suffered from a dependency on prescription medication and from alcoholism prior even to her husband's presidency.
 Ford had, particularly, become addicted to prescription medication (opioid analgesics) that she had been originally prescribed in the early 1960s to treat a pinched nerve.
 Ford took doses of this medication in excess of her prescription.
-In her 1987 memoir she reflected on these addictions, writing, "I liked alcohol, it made me feel warm.
+In her 1987 memoir, she reflected on these addictions, writing, "I liked alcohol, it made me feel warm.
 And I loved pills.
 They took away my tension and my pain".
-The fact that Ford had, for years, been given tranquilizers to treat a pinched nerve in her neck, was public knowledge as far back as her time as second lady.
-During her time as first lady, there had even been some speculation about substance abuse by friends and members of the press who observed occasional slurred speech from Ford.
-After they left the White House, her addictions became more evident to her family and appeared life-threatening.
-On April 1, 1978, her family staged an intervention which forced her to acknowledge the negative impact that her addiction was having on her health and family relationships.
-She agreed, that day, to detox from her medicine.
-She also, ultimately agreed to attend rehab at the Naval Regional Medical Center in Long Beach, California.
-Ford succeeded in getting sober.
+The fact that Ford had, for years, been given tranquilizers to treat a pinched nerve in her neck was public knowledge as far back as her time as second lady.
+During her time as first lady, there had even been some private speculation that Ford might have been suffering from substance abuse, as her friends and members of the press had observed occasional slurred speech from Ford.

+After the Fords left the White House, her addictions became more evident to her family and appeared life-threatening.
+On April 1, 1978, her family staged an intervention.
+In order to be at Betty Ford's intervention, President Ford had made last minute cancellations of numerous appearances that he had been scheduled to make on the East Coast.
+In making these cancellations, the former president cited "personal and family reasons".
+The intervention forced Betty Ford to acknowledge the negative impact that her addiction was having on her health and family relationships.
+She agreed that day to detox from her medicine.
+She also, ultimately, agreed to attend rehab at the Naval Regional Medical Center in Long Beach, California.
 Ford registered herself at the hospital on April 11, 1978.